masthan549/SendEmailReport_ITCS_Alstom/README.md

    5. Packages used here is : xlrd

 Usage:
-   1. "Configuration.txt" file details must need to be filled before running this application.
+   1. "Configuration.xml" file details must need to be filled before running this application.
-   2. This tool reads Licensed workbook detail provided in "Configuration.txt" file.
+   2. This tool reads Licensed workbook detail provided in "Configuration.xml" file.
+   3. XML notepad software best to fill details in xml (its optional)
-   3. Make sure that this tool present where the application present.
+   4. Make sure that this tool present where the application present.
+   5. Make sure licensed applications listed from row number 2.